DionTheWrapperOfflineGuy2021/Wrapper-Offline-1.3.0.1/faq.md

 <!-- markdownlint-disable MD012 MD022 MD026 MD032 -->
-# Wrapper: Offline FAQ
+# Wrapper: Offline for schools remastered FAQ
-This file contains tons of useful information based on questions I get a lot about the project.
-This file's a little visually noisy, but feel free to CTRL+F and skim through the headers to find what you want.
+this page contains a lot of information about this lvm originally created by aryan and a lot of thanks to him and jaime. let's start with the first one

-## About Wrapper: Offline
+## About Wrapper: Offline for schools remastered and W:O for schools

 ### What is Wrapper: Offline?
-Wrapper: Offline (simply called "Offline" for the rest of this page) is a continuation of the original Wrapper project, which was taken down approximately on 2020-04-17.
-Unlike the original, Offline can not be taken down.
-Everything it needs to run is stored entirely on your computer.
-While its current use is for making content, the motive is to make a historical archive for the original Flash-based themes used with this editor.
+Wrapper: Offline for schools and wrapper offline for schools remastered is an lvm clone offline for take down wrapper offline and make a very good version! if you are not ok about this lvm then please accept this lvm. (note: if you think this lvm it's a ripoff of wrapper offline it's not ok?)
 ### Where can I get updates?
 #### Discord
-You can join the Discord server here to get updates as they come out: <https://discord.gg/b7YSRkg>
-If you don't want to use Discord, you could ask a friend who does to let you know when an update comes out, and they can send you the download link.
-Please do not email me asking for the latest version.
+if you want to see the updates go on our discord server: <https://discord.gg/zGsBAtpq5m>.
 #### GitHub
-Wrapper: Offline also has a GitHub repository!
-Get updates faster through here: <https://github.com/Wrapper-Offline/Wrapper-Offline-Public>
+Wrapper: Offline for schools remastered haves a repository and it's the only method you can download wrapper offline for schools remastered. check out: <https://github.com/LVM-red-clones/Wrapper-Offline-For-Schools-Remastered-1.0-official-version/>

 ### Will it work forever?
 Even after Flash is retired?
 It should, that's the goal.
 Perhaps in the future when we all run 6000-bit machines implanted into our brains it won't be compatible with that anymore, but I'm sure there'll always be a way to run it.
 There is also futureproofing for Flash's discontinuation, since Offline includes a Flash install and a version of ungoogled-chromium that supports Flash.
 By default, it starts from this, but you can change that in settings.bat.
 The included Chrome should not be used for browsing beyond using Flash content.
 You can also look into projects like [Lightspark](http://lightspark.github.io/) and [ruffle](https://ruffle.rs/) that are attempting to recreate Flash.